dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 Operations are available for writing, seeking to a given position, truncating, and so on.

-Let’s implement a version using an input stream.
+Let's implement a version using an input stream.
 The following code opens an InputStream object for the file.
 InputStreams are active objects that start reading data when they are created.